What Makes Me Excessively Sleepy During the Day?

 2. Some rest problems affect the neurological mechanisms responsible for regulating the sleep cycle.
 A few examples of these are conditions like narcolepsy and idiopathic hypersomnia.
 These sleep issues influence the hormones that keep you awake during the day.

 3. Circadian rhythm disorders affect the body clock.
 Because of this, a disconnect occurs between the inner body clock and the time when you should stay awake.
-People suffering from this problem feel excessively sleepy during the daytime and are wide awake when it’s time to rest.
+People suffering from this problem feel excessively sleepy during day time and are wide awake when it’s time to rest.

 Other health conditions